Chronic Fatigue Syndrome (CFS)

 Make sure that you eat well to provide your body with the nutrients it needs.
 Eat regularly and consume foods with slow release energy.

 If you have trouble sleeping, try keeping to a routine: going to bed at the same time each night, taking a relaxing bath or having a warm drink.
-You could also try relaxation techniques, you will find a series of mindfulness for insomnia posts on the site.
+You could also try relaxation techniques.

 Mindfulness meditation is a helpful tool for the stress and emotional distress that having CFS may cause.